How Bad Are Withdrawals From Spice?

 - “The spice withdrawal symptoms I am experiencing have hospitalized me twice.” – Lost_One

 Some claim that withdrawing from a synthetic cannabinoid addiction can be as hard, if not harder than, withdrawing from hard drugs including crack, heroin and opiates.
+For example, here are a few stories recently submitted to our site:

 - “I have done heroin, crack and meth; nothing was harder to kick than spice.” – Walter